 The application can be returned via email to email@example.com

 363 Indianola Rd

 Bayside, CA 95524

 Inquiries about the grantmaking process or for assistance, please reach out to our team at firstname.lastname@example.org.

 The Decision Makers

-Grants and scholarships are distributed by committees of California Indian culture bearers from across our 50 county granting region.
-Committees change each season so that many of the Nations that we serve can be represented.
+NCF Grant and scholarship decisions are made by committees of California Indian culture bearers from across the 50-county region of California.
+Committees change each season so many of the cultures we serve can be represented.
 Committees are made up of three to five people with a balance of gender, age, geographic representation, and cultural expertise.
-Having our grantmakers come from the traditions that we support is integral to the Native Cultures Fund.
-If you would like to serve on a committee or would like to nominate someone who has deep knowledge of their own culture and the interest in strengthen every Native community, please email us at email@example.com
+Having grantmakers come from the traditions that we support is integral to the fabric of the Native Cultures Fund.
+If you would like to serve on a committee or would like to nominate someone who has deep knowledge of their own culture and interest in strengthening every California Native community, please email us at firstname.lastname@example.org.